doulouUS/Cheat_Sheets/Docker/dockerize.md

 * You will need to create a `Dockerfile` containing the instructions executed by the `docker build` command.
 It is like an installer script.
 See `Dockerfile`.

-* Build the container image. `-t` sets the name and tag for the new container image. `.` indicates the base directory where the container is to be built, it is the same as where the `Dockerfile` is written.
+* Build the container image. `-t` sets the name and tag for the new container image. `.` indicates the base directory (context) where the container is to be built, it is the same as where the `Dockerfile` is written.
 ```
 docker build -t dashboard_viewer:latest .
 ```